peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Rejection_Sampling></a>
 ### Rejection Sampling

-_Rejection sampling_ is a simple and flexible technique for generating random content that meets certain requirements.
+_Rejection sampling_ is a simple and flexible approach for generating random content that meets certain requirements.
 To implement rejection sampling:

 1. Generate the random content (such as a random number) by any method and with any distribution and range.